sam-howl/fhnw-webengineering/README.md

  * Dialogs are mostly taken over from the course webfr

 I'm particular proud of:
  * the update dialog, that makes it possible to edit not only the information of the recipe, but also the ingredients.
+This makes it possible to edit ingredients, add new ingredients and delete them.
+ * working with a one-to-many relation for the grails domain classes.

 ## Project grading